redwoodjs/example-todo/README.md

 # Todo

-This is an example Hammer app.
-In order to figure out what Hammer should be like, we're first developing a simple app with the technology stack we want and seeing how it feels.
-Eventually, the things we learn here will be codified in the Hammer "architectural style" and a set of command line tools will help generate various things you need during a Hammer development cycle.
+This is an example Redwood app.
+In order to figure out what Redwood should be like, we're first developing a simple app with the technology stack we want and seeing how it feels.
+Eventually, the things we learn here will be codified in the Redwood "architectural style" and a set of command line tools will help generate various things you need during a Redwood development cycle.

 ## Getting Started